dariushbostan/QR-Code-Component/Readme.md

 - Live Site URL: [live site URL](https://dariushbostan.github.io/QR-Code-Component/)

 ## My process
-I started creating different parts using semantic HTML and giving each element a class.
+I started creating different parts using HTML and giving each element a class.
 Fro styling I started with creating some variables for colors based on guidelines and imported the typeface from google fonts. removed the default css and added needed properties based on given design.

 ### Built with